lorifranke/RealEstateMobileApp/README.md

 # Installation instructions

-* This Real Estate App can be installed with Node.js usinf the node package manager.
-Download this folder and run ```npm install``` in the command line.
+* This Real Estate App can be installed with Node.js using the node package manager.
+Download this folder and run ```npm install``` in the command line to get all packages.
 This will install the packages listed in the package.json file.
+Alternatively you can also use ```yarn``` to install packages.

-* To run a mobile application you will need to install expo for react native as well as a mobile phone emulator (unless you run the code as web application).
+* To run a mobile application you will need to install ```npm install -g expo-cli``` for React-Native as well as a mobile phone emulator (unless you run the code as web application).
 For iOS please use XCode with belonging phone simulator to run the app on a virtual phone.
 Another possibility is to connect your phone with USB and run the app on your phone.

+* To start the project, you will need to run ```expo init YourProjectName``` to initialize an expo project.
+Then, you can start the application with ```npm start``` and th browser will open the metro bundler where you are able to access different simulators.

+* A further detailed documentation on how to use and install React Native can be found here: https://reactnative.dev/docs/environment-setup and an introduction how to set up a first mobile app here:

 # Source code